Only Girl (In the World): Live performances and covers

 Rihanna performed a short version of "Only Girl (In the World)" at the 31st Brit Awards on February 15, 2011, as part of a medley with two other singles from Loud: "S&M" and "What's My Name?".
 She had planned to perform "S&M" only (to coincide with its United Kingdom release), but was asked by the British Phonographic Industry to "tone down the sexual references in the song's lyrics".
 Rihanna was reportedly angered at the request and a related one to perform a different song.
 She made the changes because the BPI wanted to avoid complaints like those received after the seventh-series finale of The X Factor on December 11, 2010.
 Rihanna performed "Only Girl (In the World)", "California King Bed", "What's My Name?" and "S&M" on NBC's May 27, 2011 Today as part of its summer concert series.
-The song, which was included on the Loud, 777 and the Diamonds World Tours, was the opener for her performance at Radio 1's Hackney Weekend on May 24, 2012.
+The song, which was included on the Loud, 777 and the Diamonds World Tours, was the opener for her performance at Radio 1's Hackney Weekend on June 24, 2012.
 She also performed the song at the 2016 MTV Video Music Awards.
-She performed the song as part of her set during the halftime show of Super Bowl LVII.
+She performed the song as part of her setlist during the halftime show of Super Bowl LVII, mashed up with "Where Have You Been".

 Katy Perry covered "Only Girl (In the World)" as part of an acoustic mash-up with Willow Smith's "Whip My Hair" on her California Dreams Tour (2011).
 Ellie Goulding covered the song during her appearance on Radio 1's Live Lounge, and the cover was the B-side of her single "Lights".
 American experimental band Xiu Xiu covered the song on a 7-inch single in 2011.